Rare (company): Partnership with Nintendo (1994–2002)

 Upon the completion of Banjo-Kazooie's development, Hollis immediately began another project.
 Originally set to be a tie-in for Tomorrow Never Dies, Rare was significantly outbid by another publisher, forcing Rare to develop a new concept with new characters.
 With a major emphasis on lighting, the game was named Perfect Dark.
 Hollis left Rare for Nintendo 14 months after the start of Perfect Dark's development.
 Around the same time, numerous employees left the company and formed new studios.
 With major project leads departing, a new team took over its development and diminished the role of lighting in the game, making it a more straightforward first-person shooter.
 The game's troubled development did not affect the progress of Rare's other teams.
 When Perfect Dark was still in development, Rare released two other games, Jet Force Gemini and Donkey Kong 64.
 In 1999, Nintendo signed an agreement with Disney, and assigned Rare to develop several racing and adventure games featuring Mickey Mouse.
-The project later became Mickey's Speedway USA and Mickey Racing Adventure.
+The project later became Mickey's Speedway USA and Mickey's Racing Adventure.
 Perfect Dark eventually resurfaced and it was released in 2000 to critical acclaim.
 The game sold approximately 2 million copies.

 Conker the Squirrel also had his own game, originally named Conker's Quest.
-It was later renamed Twelve Tales: Conker 64, however the new game was criticised for being too family-friendly and too similar to Banjo-Kazooie.
-As a result, the team renamed the game Conker's Bad Fur Day and was re-revealed in 2000.
+It was later renamed Twelve Tales: Conker 64; however, the new game was criticized for being too family-friendly and its similar gameplay to Banjo-Kazooie.
+As a result, the team renamed the game Conker's Bad Fur Day and it was re-revealed in 2000.
 Conker's Bad Fur Day, unlike Banjo-Kazooie, was intended for a mature audience, and features violence, profanity and scatological humour.
 The game received positive reviews from critics, but was a commercial failure as the game was released at the end of the Nintendo 64's life cycle and was not actively promoted by Nintendo due to its crude content.

 After the completion of Diddy Kong Racing, another team was working on a new game known as Dinosaur Planet for the Nintendo 64.
 However, Nintendo Senior Managing Director Shigeru Miyamoto suggested the team redesign the game as part of the Star Fox series for Nintendo's new console, the GameCube.
 Unlike previous Star Fox games, Star Fox Adventures focuses on ground-based, open world exploration.
 The game received positive reviews upon its launch in 2002.
 Star Fox Adventures was the only game developed by Rare for the GameCube.